Research Metrics

 Grant Award Numbers

-In 3rd quarter FY24 (March 1, 2024, through May 31, 2024), the Office of Research assisted faculty with 364 proposals.
-During this same period, there were 46 research awards processed through the Office of Research.
+In 2nd quarter FY25 (December 1, 2024, through February 28, 2025), the Office of Research and Innovation assisted faculty with 429 proposals.
+During this same period, there were 25 research awards processed through the Office of Research and Innovation.

-The total research dollars awarded to the University through proposals submitted or contracts negotiated by the Office of Research and gifts designated for research in 3rd quarter FY24 is $16,154,510.
+The total research dollars awarded to the University through proposals submitted or contracts negotiated by the Office of Research and Innovation and gifts designated for research in 2nd quarter FY25 is $18,635,883.
 This total does not include any cost share amounts.
 Each School contributed to this total as follows:

 Faculty Research Awards